Araceligm90/reading-notes102/terminal.md

         Aracelis-Air:~ araceligarcia$ touch lecture.doc

-9. cd (change directories): this will take you back to the previous directoy. *You can go back as many times as you want typing a 'cd' for every directoy you want to go back to and adding an additional one.*
+9. cd .. (change directories): this will take you back to the previous directoy. *You can go back as many times as you want typing an additional '.' for every directoy you want to go back to and adding an additional one.*
 10. 'folder tree' will show you what is inside a folder.